sph-mn/sph-web-app/other/documentation/manual.md

 # client code
 * source formats recognised by default: html, css, javascript, sxml, plcss, sescript
 * target formats supported by default: html, css, javascript
-* code to be executed by the client can be created directly where needed in scheme procedures or loaded from external files under client/{format-name}/
+* code to be executed by the client can be created directly where needed in scheme procedures or loaded from external files under ``client/{format-name}/``
 * import (sph web app client) to use the following features. it supports most common ways of file pre-processing, including pre-compilation, concatenation, compression, formatting, templating, template variables and custom processors for any file format
 * see also the library documentation of [(sph web app client)](http://sph.mn/c/view/7u)

 ## template files
-* default processors accept source specifications in the \.(link-c-one ("sph-lang-template" "documentation" "library")) format
-* s-expression based formats can use template variables via unquote and the v procedure in the code
+default processors accept source specifications in the [(sph lang template)](http://sph.mn/c/view/q6) format. s-expression based formats can use template variables via unquote and the v procedure in the code

 ```
 (div (@ (class test)) (unquote (v (quote example-variable))))